bhkangw/peekaboo/README.md

 This extension **doesn't collect, store, or share any of your data**.

 Yes, there’s a scary popup that says the extension can read and change your data.
-This just means it can access the page content to blur the html elements (check the code!).
+That’s the default warning for extensions that interact with a webpage.
+All it does is access the page content to blur html elements (check the code!).

-All processing happens locally on your device, and no data is collected, stored, or shared.
+All processing happens locally on your device and no data is transmitted anywhere, collected, stored, or shared.

 ![popup](img3.jpg)